rreece/rreece.github.io/outline-of-philosophy/ethics.md

 >   Given $m$ assets satisfying the conditions [...], there are
 >   two portfolios ("mutual funds") constructed from these $m$ assets,
 >   such that all risk-averse individuals, who choose their portfolios so
->   so as to maximize utility functions dependent only on the mean and variance
+>   as to maximize utility functions dependent only on the mean and variance
 >   of their portfolios, will be indifferent in choosing
 >   between portfolios from among the original $m$ assets or from these
 >   two funds. [^Merton1972p1858]